 - Allows you to prioritize keywords that convert better

-That said, switching from automatic to manual bidding is an advanced strategy.
+However, switching from automatic to manual bidding is an advanced strategy

 Often, it requires paying close attention to tactics such as: